uvicpraxis/uvicpraxis.github.io/gpms.md

 * Elements marked with [+] are repeatable.
 * GPMS refers to the Gameplay Metadata Schema.
 * GPFC refers to the Press Record Gameplay Footage Collection.
+* NPC refers to a non-player character.
+* PC refers to a player character.

 ## 3. Platform Edition Entity